 Is There a Law?

-There are no laws that cover taking sabbaticals or career breaks in the UK.
+There are no laws that cover taking sabbaticals or career breaks in most countries.

 Is that a shock?

-How do I Find out if I can Take one?
+How Do I Find out if I Can Take a Sabbatical?

 The best way to find out if this benefit it written into your company policies is to ask your HR team, or read the appropriate section of their website or intranet.

-You may find that the internal ‘laws’ regarding sabbaticals will vary dependant on the amount of time you want to take off.
+You may find that the internal ‘laws’ regarding sabbaticals will vary depending on the amount of time you want to take off.

 As an example, when I worked for Tesco you could take anything up to three months off unpaid as a ‘lifestyle break’.
 If it was agreed, they would keep your current job vacant, and maintain your benefits.

 Anything over three months and up to five years could still be requested, but this would be classed as a ‘career break’.
-This was treated as a break in service, and meant any benefits relating to length of service would be reset.
-They guaranteed there would be a job available at the end, but it had to be a live vacancy, and could be in different departments, hours or even different stores.
+This was treated as a break in service and meant any benefits relating to the length of service would be reset.
+They guaranteed there would be a job available at the end, but it had to be a live vacancy and could be in different departments, hours or even different stores.